SE-Stuttgart/riot/documentation/scenario/scenario.md

 # How to build a new Internet of Things Scenario
 This short tutorial shows how to create a new "Internet of Things Scenario" in RIOT.
 This includes the creation of new things as well as the implementation of new rules.
-A thing is everything that should be monitored and or controlled.
-In example a hi-fi equipment.
+A thing is everything that should be monitored and/or controlled, for example a hi-fi equipment.
 Rules are used to define automated behavior between two or more things.
-In example to turn on a defined wake up song list on the hi-fi equipment when the alarm clock thing sends the alarm event.
+For example to turn on a defined wake up song list on the hi-fi equipment, when the alarm clock thing sends the alarm event.

 ## Implementing a new thing
 In order to create a new thing you have to create a new class per thing that extends the base class **de.uni_stuttgart.riot.thing.Thing**.